ruchiherself/MulRFRepo/README.md

 iii) For Mac: Rename the new executable InputStats as InputStatsMac, MulRFSupertree as MulRFSupertreeMac, and MulRFScorer as MulRFScorerMac.

-MulRF is now ready to be executed by clicking MulRF.jar or running the command "java -jar MulRF.jar"
+MulRF is now ready to be executed by clicking MulRF.jar or running the command "java -jar MulRF.jar".

+Additionally MulRF tool is available at http://genome.cs.iastate.edu/CBL/MulRF/ along with a user manual.